Understanding storage in Kubernetes

 Now lets test dynamic storage provisioning from the NFS server to make sure things are working properly.

-For that, we start by making an NFS storage request by creating a PVC with nfs as StorageClass and 100Mi for the storage size.
-We also set the requested storage access mode to ReadWriteMany as we are using an NFS storage and want our workloads to be able to do multiple read and write on the filesystem.
-Here is the PVC manifest :
+For that, we start by making an NFS storage request by creating a 'PVC' with 'nfs' as 'StorageClass' and '100Mi' for the storage size.
+We also set the requested storage access mode to 'ReadWriteMany' as we are using a NFS storage and want our workloads to be able to do multiple read and write on the filesystem.
+Here is the 'PVC' manifest:

 kind: PersistentVolumeClaim